Louis Bonaparte: King of Holland (1806–1810)

-Feeling that the Batavian Republic was too independent for his liking, Napoleon replaced it with the Kingdom of Holland on 5 June 1806, and placed Louis on the throne.
+Feeling that the Batavian Republic was too independent for his liking, Napoleon I replaced it with the Kingdom of Holland on 5 June 1806 and placed Louis on the throne.
 Napoleon had intended for his younger brother to be little more than a French prefect of Holland.
 However, Louis had his own mind, and tried to be a responsible and independent ruler.
-In an effort to endear himself to his adopted country, he tried to learn the Dutch language; he called himself Lodewijk I (adopting the Dutch form of his name) and declared himself Dutch rather than French.
+To endear himself to his adopted country, he tried to learn the Dutch language; he called himself Lodewijk I (adopting the Dutch form of his name) and declared himself Dutch rather than French.
 Allegedly, his Dutch was initially so poor that he told the people he was the Konijn van 'Olland ("Rabbit of 'Olland"), rather than Koning van Holland ("King of Holland").
-However, his sincere effort to learn Dutch earned him some respect from his subjects.
+However, his sincere effort to learn Dutch earned him respect from his subjects.

 Having declared himself Dutch, Louis tried to make his court Dutch as well.
-He forced his court and ministers (mostly provided by Napoleon) to speak only Dutch, and also to renounce their French citizenships.
+He forced his court and ministers (mostly provided by Napoleon) to speak only Dutch and to renounce their French citizenships.
 This latter was too much for his wife Hortense who, in France at the time of his demands, refused his request.
 Louis and Hortense had never gotten along, and this demand further strained their relationship.
-She only came to Holland reluctantly, and deliberately tried to avoid Louis as much as possible.
+She only came to Holland reluctantly and deliberately tried to avoid Louis as much as possible.

-Louis could never settle on the location for his capital city while he was in Holland.
+Louis could never settle on the location of his capital city while he was in Holland.
 He changed capitals over a dozen times, trying Amsterdam, The Hague, Utrecht, and other places.
 On one occasion, after visiting the home of a wealthy Dutch merchant, he liked the place so much that he had the owner evicted so he could take up residence there.
 Then, Louis moved again after seven weeks.
 His constant moving kept the court in upheaval since they had to follow him everywhere.
 The European diplomatic corps went so far as to petition Bonaparte to remain in one place so they could keep up with him.
-This restlessness was later attributed to his alleged "lunacy".

-Hortense bore Louis's sons Napoléon Charles Bonaparte and Napoléon Louis Bonaparte in Paris, while Louis was in Holland.
+Hortense bore Louis's sons Napoléon-Charles Bonaparte and Napoléon Louis Bonaparte in Paris, while Louis was in Holland.
 In 1806, Louis called for his son to be sent to him in Holland, but he was again refused by Hortense, who believed that her son would never be returned to France.
 When Louis appealed to his brother Napoleon for help, Napoleon sided with Hortense.
-Napoleon kept the boy in his own court, and he even had him named the heir to the French throne prior to the birth of his own son.
+Napoleon kept the boy in his court, and he even had him named the heir to the French throne before the birth of his son.